-Who is most susceptible to experiencing some of these lemon balm side effects?
+Who is most susceptible to experiencing some of these side effects?
 For starters, women who are pregnant or breastfeeding should avoid using it.
 There is not enough research to show that it is safe to use during pregnancy or while breastfeeding.

 Because it can induce drowsiness, it may interact with certain drugs.
 It’s recommended to stop taking it at least two weeks prior to surgery.

 Those with hypoglycemia should be cautious when taking it.
 If blood sugar levels dip too low, this could be dangerous, so it’s important to monitor your levels.